cognitedata/oryx/README.md

         >> json jsonOptions
 ```

-The function `listAssets` is now also an `IHttpHandler` and may be composed with other handlers to create complex chains
+The function `list` is now also an `IHttpHandler` and may be composed with other handlers to create complex chains
 for doing multiple sequential or concurrent to a web service.
 And you can do this without having to worry about error
 handling.